 #7 – Advertise

-And while there’s more to it, taking a look at your outreach spending is a good start.
+And while there’s more to it, your advertising strategy might be a good place to start.
 If you want to reach more people, spend more money on advertising.

 Chances are, you’ve got people in your church who are good with advertising, promotion, social media or marketing?
 These are valuable skills that could be put to great use.
 And if you don’t have people in your church with these skills, learn them.
 Take it upon yourself to learn best-practices.